jhipster/prettier-java/packages/java-parser/docs/comments.md

 ## Objective

-Attach each comment to a CST node or token as either leading or trainling comment.
+Attach each comment to a CST node or token as either leading or trailing comment.

 ### Attach comment to the highest node possible